5 B2B Influencer Marketing Tips & Examples For Success

 If you’ve selected influencers who you can trust and can speak about your brand or product authentically, you’ll worry a lot less.

 You can trust them to create content that aligns with your brand.

-And it’ll be perceived as more genuine than having voices speaking about your brand from a place of unfamiliarity.
+And it’ll be perceived as more genuine than having voices speaking about your brand using a script or from a place of unfamiliarity.

 Related content: Optimizing Your Content Distribution Plan to Maximize Results

 Most influencers establish their own personal brand in the way they’d like to position themselves.
 So ideally they’re going to prefer having freedom to create content that promotes your brand but doesn’t seem out of place on their channel.